khemthung/MADT8101-Customer-analytics/Homework 02 - Build Customer Single View & Basic Customer Analytic/README.md

 Useing data set from "dun humphrey supermarket" to explore customer insight

 **Analtyic objective**
-- to identify customer behaviour
+- to identify customer behavioural by segmentation
--
+- to provide actionable insight and apply strategy for each group

 ## EDA
-- sd
+- clean up data from dunhumphy supermarket file
-- sd
+- feature selection
+** github link **

 ## Freature selection & Data preparation
 - a